SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/knowbe4-api-source.md

 :::note
 C2C will skip the record if `started_at` data is not in the format of `yyyy-MM-ddTHH:mm:ss.SSSZ`.
 :::
 - **External Events**.
 Our integration retrieves all user events for the KnowBe4 account.
 This data type is disabled by default.
+KnowBe4’s Event API allows you to pull your external data from the KnowBe4 console.
+Please refer to [KnowBe4 documentation](https://developer.knowbe4.com/rest/userEvents#tag/Introduction) for more details.

 ## States